 Zack Design has published local-llm-coding-guide — a no-fluff, benchmark-driven guide to running a genuinely useful local LLM as a coding assistant on consumer hardware.
-It covers Qwen3.5 and Gemma 4 across llama.cpp, Ollama (with MLX), and vllm-mlx, with real tokens-per-second numbers from three real machines.
+It covers Qwen3.6, Qwen3.5, and Gemma 4 across llama.cpp, Ollama (with MLX), and vllm-mlx — plus ExLlamaV3 and TensorRT-LLM on NVIDIA — with real tokens-per-second numbers from three real machines.

 Why local